It’s important to take care of both your mind and body. It will pay off in many ways, including:

 Learn to listen to your hunger signals so you can determine when to eat and how much food is right for you.
 Make mindful decisions about eating by paying attention to how you feel.
 And don’t use diet “rules” to restrict what, when, and how much you eat.
 Instead, learn to trust your body to tell you when it needs food.
 If you are truly hungry, ask yourself what it is that you want, what your body needs, what you have available (so you can make a healthy choice), and how much food you need.

 Caring for your physical health through exercise

 - Limit screen time (TV, computer and video games).
-Suggest or consider other options like reading, board games, and playing outside.
+Suggest or consider other options like reading, board games, puzzles, and playing outside.

 - Enjoy the outdoors.
 Go to the park, ride bikes, swim, or enjoy a walk around the neighborhood.

 - Participate in (or encourage your children to participate) in sports.
 This is a great way to build coordination, skills, and confidence.

 - Walk over to a neighbor’s house to visit.